 Finding the best massage oils is essential for any massage practitioner.
 They provide a warm, soothing touch for clients, which promotes deep relaxation and releases stress and tension.

-Many massage therapists will tell you that the most important tool they use is their massage oil.
+Many massage therapists will tell you that the most important tool they use is their massage oil, it's that important to them.

 Our 10 favorite massage oils are listed by type (with links to the page), and each oil discussed in detail including uses, recommended brands, and additional benefits.

 Just as a musician is picky about their instrument (who touches it, plays it or repairs it), a therapist is exactly that way about his/her massage oil.